Qazeer/InfoSec-Notes/L7/445_SMB/2-Methodology.md

 # SMB - Methodology

+### Overview

+In a Windows environment, the Server Message Block (SMB) protocol is used to share folders and files between computers.

+Sensible information can be stored in shares accessible to unauthenticated users (NULL session or GUEST).

+The SMB protocol has also been vulnerable to critical vulnerabilities, such as MS17-010, allowing for privileged system command execution.

 ### Network scan

-Nmap and nbtscan can be used to scan the network for SMB services:
+Nmap and nbtscan can be used to scan the network for SMB services and exposed
+shares:

 ```
 nmap -v -p 139,445 -A -oA nmap_smb <RANGE/CIDR>